bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+How much horsepower are you really getting for your money?

 What do you know about?
+Cars have a varying amount of horsepower in their class

 What decisions do you face?
+picking a car within a price with the best horsepower/dollar

 ## Seven templates